M. Kontsevich's graph complex and the Grothendieck-Teichmueller Lie algebra: The proof of Theorems and

-In this section we show that $\grt \cong H^0(\GC)$.\footnote{We adopt the convention that, if we omit the subscript $n$ in $\GC_n$, $\Graphs_n$ etc., $n=2$ is implied.
-In particular $\GC:=\GC_2$.} By results of the previous sections, we have the following diagram.
+In this section we show that $\grt_1 \cong H^0(\GC)$ as Lie algebras.\footnote{We adopt the convention that, if we omit the subscript $n$ in $\GC_n$, $\Graphs_n$ etc., $n=2$ is implied.
+In particular $\GC:=\GC_2$.} We saw in Theorem \ref{thm:GCdef} and in Corollary \ref{cor:hoe2e2} that